Microsoft : Amazon challenges Pentagon's $10-billion cloud award to Microsoft | MarketScreener

 The company filed notice last Friday that it will formally protest the decision on the Joint Enterprise Defense Infrastructure Cloud, known as JEDI.
 In a company-wide meeting on Thursday, Amazon Web Services' CEO Andy Jassy said it would be challenging for a U.S. agency to award a contract objectively when the president is disparaging one of the contestants, according to an Amazon spokesman.

-President Donald Trump has long criticized Amazon and its founder Jeff Bezos.
+President Donald Trump has long criticised Amazon and its founder Jeff Bezos.

 The company confirmed Jassy's comments and said, "Numerous aspects of the JEDI evaluation process contained clear deficiencies, errors, and unmistakable bias- and it’s important that these matters be examined and rectified."